pescadores/pescador/docs/index.rst

 Definitions
 -----------

-Pescador is designed with the following notions in mind, with references to relevant documentation where appropriate:
+Pescador is designed with the following core principles:

 1. An "iterator" is an object that produces a sequence of data, i.e. via `__next__` / `next()`. (`Glossary definition <https://docs.python.org/3/glossary.html#term-iterator>`_, `Iterator Types <https://docs.python.org/3/library/stdtypes.html#typeiter>`_)